female-nectar/Controllable/README.md

 * Sony PS4 Wireless Controller (via USB)
 * Other controllers coming soon!

 **Note:** Support for other controllers will be a community effort.
-Once the controller mapping system is added, I will be accepting pull requests on GitHub for controller mappings.
+Once the controller mapping system is added, <br>
+I will be accepting pull requests on GitHub for controller mappings. <br>
 This is simply because I do not have access to different types of controllers.

 ### Developers:
+If building fails, try: `./gradlew wrapper --gradle-version latest` <br>
+If Forge builds fails, comment out: `signJar.mustRunAfter tasks.reobfJarJar`<br>
-If you are a developer and want to add Controllable support to your own mod, you can simply do so by adding this to your build.gradle file.
+To add Controllable support to your own mod, you can simply do so by adding this to your build.gradle file.

 ```gradle
 repositories {